bluetoothStrawberry/authority/pwm.md

 ![](images/sensitivy.png)

-We download the xml file and found a mention to  user svc_ldap and a encrypted password.
+We downloaded the xml file and found a mention to  user svc_ldap and an encrypted password.

 ![](images/svc_ldap.png)